vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-space.md

 # Operate graph spaces

 When Studio is connected to Nebula Graph, you can create or delete a graph space.
 You can use the **Console** tab page or the **Schema** tab page to do these operations.
-This article only introduces how to use the **Schema** tab page to operate graph spaces in a Nebula Graph database.
+This article only introduces how to use the **Schema** tab page to operate graph spaces in Nebula Graph.

 ## Studio version